 The legal order of the Republic of North Macedonia defines the mandate, i.e. the two types of procedures that may be instituted with the Constitutional Court, through which the Constitutional Court may control and influence the work of regular courts with a view to protecting the constitutionality and constitutionally guaranteed rights and freedoms.
 However, the control and institute of constitutional complaint are utterly inefficient and ineffective.
-Thus, as of 1991 the Constitutional Court has not received a single initiative for preliminary consideration of the constitutionality of a legal document submitted by regular courts regarding proceedings pursued before them.
-The number of applications for protection of freedoms and rights of citizens filed with the Constitutional Court is continually decreasing.
-In its thus far jurisprudence, the Constitutional Court has established violations of constitutionally guaranteed rights or freedoms only in one case.
+Thus, as of 1991 the Constitutionality of a legal document submitted by regular courts regarding proceedings pursued before them.
+The number of applications for protection of freedoms and rights of citizens filed with the Constitutional Court has established violations of constitutionally guaranteed rights or freedoms only in one case.